whitfin/cachex/README.md

 Of course it should be noted (and obvious) that transactions have quite a bit of overhead to them, so only use them when you have to.

+In addition, please note that calls to `Cachex.clear/2` from inside a transaction will fail.
+This is due to the call creating a transaction internally and causing nested transaction issues.
+Sadly, this is a Mnesia issue and cannot be resolved inside Cachex, and so we just return an error against the call.

 #### Things To Remember

 Hopefully you've noticed that in all examples above, we receive a `worker` argument in our blocks.
 You **must** pass this to your `Cachex` calls, rather than the cache name.
 If you use the cache name inside your block, you lose all benefits of the block execution.
 Changes to Cachex in `v0.9.0` allow you to pass the `worker` argument to the interface to safely avoid this issue.

+## Migrating To v2

+In the v1.x line of Cachex, there was a notion of remote Cachex instances which have been removed in v2.x onwards.
+This is a design decision due to the limitations of supporting remote instances and the complexities involved, specifically with regards to discovery and eviction policies.

+As an alternative to remote Cachex instances, you should now use a remote datastore such as Redis as your master copy and use fallback functions inside Cachex to replicate this data locally.
+This should support almost all cases for which people required the distributed nature of Cachex.
+To migrate the behaviour of deletion on remote nodes, simply set a TTL on your data which pulls from Redis and it'll periodically sync automatically.
+This has the advantage of removing a lot of complexity from Cachex whilst still solving many common use cases.

+If there are cases this doesn't solve, please file issues with a description of what you're trying to do and we can work together to design how to efficiently implement it inside Cachex.
+I'm not against reintroducing the idea of remote caches if there is an audience for them, as long as they're implemented in such a way that it doesn't limit local caches.
+There are several ideas in flux around how to make this happen but each needs a lot of thought and review, and so will only be revisited as needed.

 ## Contributions